run-ai/docs/docs/Administrator/Cluster-Setup/single-node-install.md

 # Quick Install of Run:AI on a Single Node

 Below are instructions on how to install Run:AI cluster on a single node.
-The installation script has been significantly simplified to include a built-in Kubernetes using [minikube](https://minikube.sigs.k8s.io/docs/).
-This process is good for learning Run:AI or using a Run:AI cluster on a single node.
+This process is good for __learning__ Run:AI or using a Run:AI cluster __on a single node__.

+The installation process below is comprised of a single script and includes the installation of a built-in Kubernetes using [minikube](https://minikube.sigs.k8s.io/docs/).

 ## Prerequisites

 The installation below assumes:

 * A single node, with at least one GPU.
-* Running Ubuntu 18.04 or similar.
+* Running Ubuntu 18.04 or Ubuntu 20.04.
 * `sudo` access to the node.
 * An email and a password provided by Run:AI customer support.
 * Outbound internet connectivity